bakuzan/entropy/README.md

-# Cipher
+# Entropy

-Command line program to encode/decode text input using a desired cipher.
+Command line program to calculate the entropy of a given string.

 ## Usage

 1. `npm run build`
 2. `npm link`
-3. `cipher-cli <text> --mode encode --cipher caesar`
+3. `entropy <text>`